Web Services for Web Masters

 This Help Note provides an overview of web services on the Social Science web server.
 Although written for web masters, other web authors will find the information in this note useful.

-Social Science Web Services are hosted by Gemini2, a Virtual Server hosted by ITS.
-When mapping drives to the Gemini2 web server, we will use aliases.
-If you have a drive on your system mapped to Gemini2, please see the list below and change to the appropriate alias.
+Social Science Web Services are hosted by Gamma, a Virtual Server hosted by WTS.
+When mapping drives to the Gamma web server, we will use aliases.
+If you have a drive on your system mapped to Gamma, please see the list below and change to the appropriate alias.

 Most departmental URLs are of the form: